- Video Watch Time = 7 minutes

-Q: What’s the best way to clean rust and dirt off of an old door lock?
-It’s seized and rusty right now, but it looks like a nice old lock with potential.
+Question: What’s the best way to clean rust and dirt off of an old door lock?
+It’s seized and the outside is rusty right now, but it looks like a nice old lock with potential.

-Step#1: Start by brushing off any loose surface rust, then lubricate the latch with a thin oil of some kind.
+Step#1: Brush off all loose surface rust, then lubricate the mechanism with a thin machine oil.

-WD-40 from a spray can works fine, but so will any other light, thin lubricating oil.
-I have a big jug of sewing machine oil that I use for jobs like this.
-Given enough time you should be able to get the latch operational again, and nice and clean.
-Wet/dry sand paper and synthetic rubbing pads are also a great thing to use to remove rust from oily metal.
+WD-40 from a spray can works fine, but so will any other light, thin lubricating oil. such as 3-in-1 I have a big jug of sewing machine oil that I use for jobs like this.
+Given enough time you should be able to get the latch operational again, plus nice and clean. externally Wet/dry sand paper and synthetic rubbing pads are also a great thing to use to remove rust from oily metal.
 Just rub different parts of the lock, dry off the oil to see how the metal looks, apply more oil, then sand more.

 Step#2: Prevent rust from reforming.